meronalemnew/Python-Weather-App/README.md

 ---

-## ✨ What the app does
+## ✨ Features

-- Gets the current weather for any city
+- Get current weather for any city
-- Shows temperature in Celsius and Fahrenheit
+- Temperature in Celsius and Fahrenheit
-- Shows a short description (like “clear sky” or “overcast clouds”)
-- Handles errors (wrong city name, no API key, network issues)
+- Short description (clear sky, overcast clouds, etc.)
+- Error handling for invalid city names or network issues
+- Keeps API keys out of source code using environment variables
+- Works both in the terminal and in the browser

 ---

-## 🛠 Tools and Libraries
+## 🛠 Tools Used

 - Python 3
-- Flask (for the web version)
+- Flask
 - Requests
 - python-dotenv
+- Gunicorn (for deployment)
-- OpenWeatherMap API
+- OpenWeather API
+- Render (hosting)

 ---

-# ⚙️ How to set it up
+# ⚙️ Setup (Local)

 ## 1. Clone the project